jyoungblood/tigershark/README.md

 Upload _tigershark.php_ to your server.

-Configure the path (in _tigershark.php_) where you want your data stored
+Configure the path (in _tigershark.php_) where you want your data stored:

 	$tshrk[dirr] = "tigershark/";

-Require tigershark in whatever file you want to use it.
+Require tigershark in whatever file you want to use it:

 	require("tigershark.php");

+Profit.

 ### example usage ###